-This page talks about doomsday carrot.
+This page describes our doomsday carrot seeds.
 It gives information about how many seeds you need for one person to survive for one year off of carrots only.

 Carrots come in a variety of colors.
 There is the traditional red carrot, but there is also red, purple, white and yellow.
 Growing an off-color carrot may prevent a scavenger from scavenging from your carrots.
 I know many people who will not eat a carrot that is any other color than orange.

 They grow relativity close to the ground and the edible part is actually grown in the ground.
 This makes it harder from a potential scavenger to see them.

 As long as the ground does not freeze, they can be planted most anywhere.
 There are short stubby ones to fat long ones.